sumiya-bs/Expense-Tracker-Automation-Using-N8N/README.md

 # Expense-Tracker-Automation-Using-N8N
-Built an AI-powered Expense Tracker using n8n.
-A simple message captures expenses in natural language, an AI agent extracts details, maintains context, logs data into Google Sheets, and sends email alerts.
-The result is faster tracking, reduced manual effort, improved accuracy, and scalable automation.
+Workflow overview and impact:

+🗨️ Expense Input

+ A simple message acts as the trigger, allowing expenses to be recorded in natural language—no structured forms required.

+🤖 AI Agent (OpenAI Chat Model)

+ The AI intelligently interprets the message, extracts key expense details, and determines the next actions, enabling seamless and accurate processing.

+🧠 Context Memory

+ By maintaining memory, the agent ensures consistency across interactions and improves decision-making over time.

+📊 Automated Expense Logging (Google Sheets)

+ All expenses are automatically captured and appended to a centralized Google Sheet, creating a reliable and real-time expense record.

+📧 Email Notification (Gmail)

+ A confirmation or alert email is sent instantly, ensuring visibility and accountability.

+Outcome:

+ ✔ Reduced manual effort

+ ✔ Improved accuracy and consistency

+ ✔ Faster expense recording

+ ✔ Scalable automation powered by AI